-All Tuthill pumps contain residual hydraulic di from the factory test.
+All Tuthill pumps contain residual 200 SSU lube oil from the factory test.
 Determine if this is compatible with the fluid you are pumping.
 If the fluid is incompatible, consult the factory.
 If the pump is to operate at elevated temperatures, it should be brought up to operating temperature gradually.
 Rapid or sudden introduction of liquid at an elevated temperature into the cold liquid chamber of the pump could cause damage to the seal or other internal parts.

-Do not run the pump dry.
-This could cause severe damage to the seal, bushings and/or metal parts.
+DO NOT RUN THE PUMP DRY.
+This could cause severe damage to the seal, bushing and/or metal parts.